Introduction to Thailand Part 5

 There is a tenet that if you have a low standing in this life, it must be a consequence of transgressions perpetrated in a previous life experience.

-In the Buddhist faith, the moral law of Karma ascertains that if you lead a righteous life now, the probabilities are that you will enjoy a better standing when you are reborn.
+In the Buddhist faith, the moral law of Karma ascertains that if you lead a righteous life now, the probability is that you will enjoy a better standing when you are reborn.
 It is no use complaining because everyone else is in the same circumstance.

-Nonetheless, education is frequently seen as the pathway to a good job and an improved quality of life, and enrollment in higher education is on the increase in Thailand.
-The younger generation is aspiring for more and is willing to work hard to make a better life.
+Nonetheless, education is frequently seen as the pathway to a good job and an improved quality of life, and enrollment in higher education is increasing in Thailand.
+The younger generation aspires for more and is willing to work hard to make a better life.

 Beliefs & Perspectives in Thailand-Social Status & Saving Face